kamil1marczak/SIT-messenger-backend/README.md

 ## Installation and usage in development

-1-2 ame a in production
+1-2 same as in production

 3. Build images